 Equipment left in Transition after it closes will be removed and its security cannot be guaranteed.

 Cut Off Times

-You have a total of 1 hour and 45 minutes to complete your bike.
+You have a total of 1 hour and 50 minutes to complete your bike and exit transition.

 All competitors must carry the compulsory kit listed below on the second run of this sprint duathlon race.
 This kit is for your safety due to the often unpredictable and quickly changing mountain conditions and isolated nature of the route.